Chapter 5 Modeling Claim Severity

 Censored observations are recorded for study, although in a limited form.
 In contrast, truncated outcomes are a type of missing data.
 An outcome is potentially truncated when the availability of an observation depends on the outcome.

-In insurance, it is common for observations to be left-truncated at \(C_L\) when the amount is \[ \begin{aligned} Y &= \left\{ \begin{array}{cl} \text{we do not observe }X & X \le C_L \\ X & X > C_L \end{array} \right.\end{aligned} . \]
+In insurance, it is common for observations to be left-truncated at \(C_L\) when the amount is \[ \begin{aligned} Y &= \left\{ \begin{array}{cl} \text{we do not observe }X & X \le C_L \\ X & X > C_L \end{array} \right. \end{aligned} . \] In other words, if \(X\) is less than the threshold \(C_L\), then it is not observed.

 For an example we saw in Section 5.1.1, \(C_L\) may represent the deductible of an insurance policy (we used \(d\) for the deductible in that section).
 If the insured loss is less than the deductible, then the insurer may not observe or record the loss at all.
 If the loss exceeds the deductible, then the excess \(X-C_L\) is the claim that the insurer covers.
 In Section 5.1.1, we defined the per payment loss to be \[ Y^{P} = \left\{ \begin{matrix} \text{Undefined} & X \le d \\ X - d & X > d \end{matrix} \right. , \] so that if a loss exceeds a deductible, we record the excess amount \(X-d\).
 This is very important when considering amounts that the insurer will pay.
 However, for estimation purposes of this section, it matters little if we subtract a known constant such as \(C_L=d\).
 So, for our truncated variable \(Y\), we use the simpler convention and do not subtract \(d\).

 Similarly for right-truncated data, if \(X\) exceeds a threshold \(C_U\), then it is not observed.
-In this case, the amount is \[ \begin{aligned} Y &= \left\{ \begin{array}{cl} X & X \le C_U \\ \text{we do not observe }X & X > C_U. \end{array} \right.\end{aligned} \]
+In this case, the amount is \[ \begin{aligned} Y &= \left\{ \begin{array}{cl} X & X \le C_U \\ \text{we do not observe }X & X > C_U. \end{array} \right. \end{aligned} \]

 Classic examples of truncation from the right include \(X\) as a measure of distance to a star.
 When the distance exceeds a certain level \(C_U\), the star is no longer observable.